Ascension Surgical Scheduling MVP

 MVP surgery scheduling process

-My key contribution in this project is the case overview screen that is a shared view for office schedulers, PAT nurse and Operation Room schedulers to monitor surgery cases.
+My key contribution to this project was designing the case overview screen: a shared workspace for office schedulers, PAT nurses, and operating room schedulers to efficiently monitor and manage surgical cases.

 ITERATIONs